wsydney76/craft-staticcache/README.md

 Caching in its simplest form, all or nothing.
 No cache invalidation, just rebuild the whole cache.

+Exception: If you save an entry, the cache for that entry will be updated, if the `updateCacheOnSave` setting is enabled.

 Can be used for sites with a small number of pages, that are not updated so often.

 Otherwise, you should use a more sophisticated caching solution, like the Blitz plugin.